apache/pulsar/site2/docs/sql-deployment-configurations.md

 # max size of one batch message (default value is 5MB)
 pulsar.max-message-size=5242880

-# number of split used when querying data from pulsar
+# number of split used when querying data from Pulsar
 pulsar.target-num-splits=2

-# size of queue to buffer entry read from pulsar
+# size of queue to buffer entry read from Pulsar
 pulsar.max-split-entry-queue-size=1000

 # size of queue to buffer message extract from entries